lifechurch/k8s-deploy-helper/README.md

 * nginx Ingress Controller

-* certmanager or kube-lego that can issue let's encrypt certificiates via the ```kubernetes.io/tls-acme: 'true'``` annotation.
+* cert-manager or kube-lego that can issue "Let's Encrypt" certificates via the ```kubernetes.io/tls-acme: 'true'``` annotation.

 ## Conventions

 * We will obey Procfiles and every line will get its own deployment.
 Web will get an ingress, service, pod disruption budget, and autoscaling.
 Every other line will be treated as worker, and will just get autoscaling.

 ## Variables & Defaults